GameduJS/EasyVillagerTrade/README.md

 ---

 Note that while using this mod there will be a loss of lecterns. \
-This construction will collect and spits out all items that were dropped too far away from the player
+This construction will collect and spit out all items that were dropped too far away from the player
 ![](/img/c.png)